bontebok/QAMWebSocketMod/README.md

 Simply save and respawn this object to activate the Mod and open a WebSocket connection.

-## TBD - Instructions on how to send QuadArrayMesh line updates.
+## Sending QuadArrayMesh line updates

 To initialize a QuadArrayMesh, send the following JSON: